FREVA-CLINT/freva-deployment/docs/Installation.md

 Currently ansible is not natively available on windows based systems.
 You can use the unix runtime environment [cygwin](https://www.cygwin.com) to download and install the needed software.
 Just follow the steps listed on the web page to setup cygwin on your windows system.
-In order to be able to install the freva deployment program you'll first need to install the following packages via cygwin:
+In order to be able to install the freva-deployment program you'll first need to install the following packages via cygwin:

 - python3